 Improper Execution

-Finally, a will may be contested the will was not executed with the formalities necessary to make a valid will.
-For example, in Texas for a will to be valid it must be in writing and signed by a testator who is over 18 years old in the presence of two subscribing witnesses.
+Finally, a will may be contested if the will was not executed with the formalities necessary to make a valid will.
+For example, in Texas, for a will to be valid, it must be in writing and signed by a testator who is over 18 years old in the presence of two subscribing witnesses.
 The witnesses must be over the age of 14 and must understand that they are witnessing the testator’s signature.
 If the will was not properly signed or witnessed, its validity could be challenged.

 Our Attorneys Have Litigated Will Contests In San Antonio And Throughout Texas